hsutter/cppfront/docs/cpp2/metafunctions.md

 #### `regex`

 Replaces fields in the class with regular expression objects.
-Each field starting with `regex` is replaced with a regular expression of the same type.
+All fields named `regex` or starting with `regex_` are replaced with a regular expression of the same type.

 ``` cpp title="Regular expression example"
 name_matcher: @regex type